EDAPINENUT/GNTPP/README.md

-# Exploring Generative Neural Temporal Point Proces
+# Exploring Generative Neural Temporal Point Proces (GNTPP)

 This is a PyTorch implementation of GNTPP in the paper `Exploring Generative Neural Temporal Point Process' (TMLR).